mayunlei/aliyun-log-grafana-datasource-plugin/README.md

 ## Add datasource

-in datasource management panel, add a datasource with the type "LogService"
+In datasource management panel, add a datasource with the type "LogService".

-in Http settings, set Url = http://${log\_service\_endpoint} . e.g. Your projectName is accesslog in qingdao region, then the url is http://cn-qingdao.log.aliyuncs.com
+In Http settings, set Url = http://${log\_service\_endpoint} . e.g. Your projectName is accesslog in qingdao region, then the url is http://cn-qingdao.log.aliyuncs.com.

 Access : select `Server(Default)`